1966 NFL draft

-The 1966 National Football League draft was held at the Summit Hotel in New York City on Saturday, November 27, 1965.
+The 1966 NFL draft was held at the Summit Hotel in New York City on Saturday, November 27, 1965.

 The expansion Atlanta Falcons were awarded the first pick in each round as well as the final pick in each of the first five rounds.
 The first overall selection was Tommy Nobis, a linebacker from Texas.
 The league also provided the Falcons with an expansion draft six weeks later.